lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 There are plenty of risks in running wasp-os and MicroPython on Mynewt instead of Bare Metal...

-1. __MicroPython is Dynamic__
+1. __MicroPython is Dynamic, Mynewt is Not__

     MicroPython allocates objects in Heap Memory.
 When Heap Memory runs low, the Garbage Collector sweeps the memory and reclaims space for new objects.

     Traditional embedded operating systems are engineered to be highly predictable and less flexible.
-Objects live in Static Memory and on the Stack, not in Heap Memory.
+Objects live in Static Memory and Stack Memory, not in Heap Memory.

     _Embedded operating systems like Mynewt will get spooked by Dynamic Objects in MicroPython!_

     Heap Memory needs to be managed really carefully with Mynewt.

-1. Multitasking single stack
+1. __MicroPython is blissfully unaware of Multitasking__

+    MicroPython runs mostly as a single task with a single stack.
+Easy peasy!

+    Mynewt runs with multiple tasks and multiple stacks.
+Tasks communicate by passing Events.

+    So it gets messy when we try to give MicroPython the illusion that it's running all alone by itself...
+MicroPython needs to share the CPU and RAM with Mynewt tasks now.

-1. Wasp-os dependency
+1. __wasp-os Dependency__

     https://github.com/micropython/micropython/tree/master/ports/nrf

-1. And most ominous of all: I have failed before!
+1. And most ominous of all: __I have failed before!__

     But now I'm older, wiser and I have much better hardware (PineTime vs Blue Pill)